torkildr/raspberry-display/README.md

 ## Installation

-Installing the application will place the binary in a system wide location, and create SystemD service files to make sure the process is always running.
+Installing the application will place the binary in a system wide location, and create systemd service files to make sure the process is always running.

+**NB:** The service will be installed as the current running user.
+For this to work, the user needs access to the SPI-device.

 After you have built the application, you can install it with
 ```bash
 sudo make install
 ```

-This will install the `fifo-client` to `/usr/bin/fifo-client` and create SystemD service files.
+This will install the `fifo-client` to `/usr/bin/fifo-client` and create systemd service files.
 To (re)start the service, run
 ```bash
 sudo systemctl restart raspberry-display
 ```